cdot65/pan-scm-sdk/docs/sdk/models/security_services/security_rule_models.md

 \* Exactly one container type (folder/snippet/device) must be provided
 \** Only required for response model

+## Exceptions

+The Security Rule models can raise the following exceptions during validation:

+- **ValueError**: Raised in several scenarios:
+    - When multiple container types (folder/snippet/device) are specified
+    - When no container type is specified for create operations
+    - When list field values are not unique
+    - When list field values are not strings
+    - When invalid action types are provided
+    - When name pattern validation fails
+    - When container field pattern validation fails
+    - When field length limits are exceeded
+    - When invalid move configurations are provided (e.g. missing destination_rule for before/after moves)

 ## Model Validators

 ### Container Type Validation